Jason-cs18/Awesome-AI-Systems/README.md

-Research notes and code for AI-Systems.
+Research notes and codes for AI-Systems.
 If you are interested in building ai-systems, you may like this resource.
 # AI-Systems
 As discussed in [1, 2], there are three system-level concerns in real-world AI applications.
 They are deployment, cost and accessibility.